tote94/deluge-autoremoveplus/README.md

 > Min. free space: 10

-Remove torrents that have a ratio over 2.0 and have been seeding for at least 4 days:
+Remove torrents that have a ratio over 2.0 and have been seeding for at least 4 days (96 hours):

-> Remove by: Ratio, Min: 2.0, and, Remove by: Seed Time, Min: 4
+> Remove by: Ratio, Min: 2.0, and, Remove by: Seed Time, Min: 96

-Remove torrents that have a ratio over 2.0 or have been seeding for at least 4 days:
+Remove torrents that have a ratio over 2.0 or have been seeding for at least 4 days (96 hours):

-> Remove by: Ratio, Min: 2.0, or, Remove by: Seed Time, Min: 4
+> Remove by: Ratio, Min: 2.0, or, Remove by: Seed Time, Min: 96

 Pause torrents instead of removing them: